ParaCoToUl/noarr-pipelines/examples/uppercase/README.md

 This folder contains a standalone cmake project that demonstrates the absolute basics of noarr pipelines.
 It features a pipeline, designed to read a file line by line, capitalize each line and print it to the screen.
 It demonstrates the producer-consumer pattern that is easy to build using noarr pipelines.

+The example consists of two files:

+- `main.cpp`: The entire example, written to use only CPU.
+It simulates the usage of a GPU by registering a dummy one.
+You can easily compile and run this even if you do not have a cuda-capable device.
+- `main.cu`: The entire example, modified to actually use CUDA.

+It does not matter with file you read first, as they are almost identical.
+Easily start with the CUDA version if you can compile it.
+Also, comparing the two files, you can see how easily could one switch to a different GPGPU framework when using noarr pipelines.

 ## Compilation